barsa-sahoo/E-Commerce-Analysis/README.md

 The project was executed in three key stages:
 - ***Data Extraction:*** Queried e-commerce data using MySQL to retrieve and focused on tables like Orders, Customers, Products.
 - ***Exploratory Data Analysis (EDA):*** Performed detailed analysis to understand sales performance, order behavior, and shipping delays using Python (matplotlib, seaborn).
-- ***Insights Dashboard:*** Created an Sales dashboard using Power BI to visualize our findings comprehensively.
+- ***Insights Dashboard:*** Created an Sales dashboard using Power BI to visualize the findings comprehensively.

 ## Tech Stack